DavidSouzaLD/InventoryTetris-Unity/README.md

 <p>
 Let's create another object called "Grid", this object will be a child of the "Backpack [6x3]" object and every backpack object needs a grid object.

-In the grid object, I will also add an image element and IMPORTANT POINT:
+In the grid object, I will also add an image element.

+> [!IMPORTANT]
-Use Shift + Alt to change your Stretch to the top left corner.
+IMPORTANT POINT: Use Shift + Alt to change your Stretch to the top left corner.
 </p>

 ![image](https://github.com/DavidSouzaLD/InventoryTetris-Unity/assets/100738882/aedce17d-7616-46ed-83c5-5be4de97a891)